alexandor91/3D_Mapping_based_on_2D-Lidar_at_static_locations/README.md

 $ sudo i2cdetect -y 1

 ```

-For more i2c installation details, please refer to [i2c on Raspberry](http://skpang.co.uk/blog/archives/575)<br />
-[SMBus python](https://github.com/pimoroni/py-smbus) is a python library for i2c protocol, to be used for our python coding.
+For more i2c details, please refer to [i2c on Raspberry](http://skpang.co.uk/blog/archives/575)[SMBus python](https://github.com/pimoroni/py-smbus) is a python library for i2c protocol, to be used for our python coding.

 ---
 **Setup Work on Laptop**
 ---